 The Bank of Canada today announced it will be holding the key overnight rate at 0.25 percent.
-The Bank has kept rates at this level since March 2020, when it announced an emergency rate cut in response to the COVID-19 pandemic.
+The Bank of Canada interest rate has remained at this level since March 2020, when it announced an emergency rate cut in response to the COVID-19 pandemic.
 As part of its statement, the Bank also said it would be continuing its Quantitative Easing program, buying at least $5 billion in Government Of Canada bonds each week.

 The Bank did acknowledge that the Canadian economy has rebounded faster than expected throughout Q3 and that the United States economy has entered a stronger recouperation stage than was expected.
 However, the Bank says the continued recovery of the economy will “require extraordinary monetary policy support”.
 As such, the Bank says it will likely hold rates at this level, the effective lower bound, until “the 2 percent inflation target is sustainably achieved”, at which we could conceivably expect a Bank of Canada interest rate hike.

 James Laird, the co-founder of Ratehub.ca and President of CanWise Financial mortgage brokerage, says the Bank has been very clear on its intention.